return42/sphkerneldoc/linux_src_doc/drivers/reset/core_c.rst

 internal state to be reset, but must be prepared for this to happen.
-Consumers must not use reset_control_reset on shared reset lines when reset_control_(de)assert has been used.
+Consumers must not use reset_control_reset on shared reset lines when reset_control_(de)assert has been used. return 0.

+If rstc is NULL it is an optional reset and the function will just return 0.

 .. _`reset_control_deassert`: